Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

     alert('Button clicked!');
 });
 ```
 1. The button not only triggers an alert but also changes the text in a specific element (.message).
 If the .message element changes, you’ll have to modify this code.
 2. The button and the message element are tightly bound together in this example.

-12. **single threaded**: describes how JavaScript runs code: There is only one thread(single call stack), so only one piece of code runs at a time.
-13. **Synchronous**: describes when JavaScript runs code: Each line runs one after another, waiting for the previous to complete

-Imagine a cashier:
-1. Single-threaded = only one cashier open (one task at a time).
-2. Synchronous = each customer waits in line until the previous one is done.

-JavaScript is single-threaded by design, and it runs synchronously by default, but you can make it asynchronous with tools like `setTimeout`, `Promise`, or `async/await`.

 **compilation** By definition it is the process of transforming a program written in a high-level programming language (like C, Java, or Python) into machine code or bytecode that a computer can understand and execute.
 For example: